-5. Prepares report of activity summary for the Vice President containing new activity entries in the database and prospect/donor contact reports from development officers.
+5. Prepares the activity summary report for the Executive Director of Development and the Vice President for University Advancement containing new activity entries in the database and prospect/donor contact reports from development officers.

-7. Supports the Office of Development by researching and developing specifications for new software to support development research, assisting with software implementations, maintaining the Research Library in Development, coordinating CASE annual award entries, writing and editing for the Annual Report, and assisting with Development events, such as recognition dinners, auctions, and Homecoming.
+6. Supports the Office of Development by researching and developing specifications for new software to support development research, assisting with software implementations, maintaining the Research Library in Development, and assisting with Development events, such as recognition dinners, auctions, and Homecoming.